 Certified by the State of Florida Department of Health Division of Medical Quality Assurance.

 Certified Athletic Trainer (ATC), National Athletic Training Association, Licensed Athletic Trainer (LAT), State of Florida, Certified Corrective Exercise Specialist (CES), National Academy of Sports Medicine Certified Strength and Conditioning Specialist, (CSCS) National Strength and Conditioning Association.

-Our commitment is to provide this quality health care while educating the student-athlete on good health practices and injury maintenance.
+Our commitment is to provide quality health care while educating the student-athlete on good health practices and injury maintenance.
 All athletic injuries are to be reported immediately to a coach and athletic trainer for evaluation and care.
-After an evaluation of the reported injury, the coach, athletic trainer, and student-athlete will work together in treating the injury through appropriate means.
-It is the student-athlete’s responsibility to report back to the coach and athletic trainer if the injury becomes worse, persists, or if an outside physician is consulted.
+After an evaluation of the reported injury, the coach, athletic trainer, and student-athletes will work together in treating the injury through appropriate means.
+It is the student athlete’s responsibility to report back to the coach and athletic trainer if the injury becomes worse, persists, or if an outside physician is consulted.

 ATHLETIC TRAINING ROOM RULES:

 Failure to comply with any of these rules may result in your removal from the athletic training room or may revoke athletic training privileges